EhsanEqlimi/EhsanEqlimi.github.io/content/posts/Alpha.md

 without multitalker background noise.
 We also explore alpha oscillations’ predictive role in mem- ory and retention performance.

-** Methods **
+**Methods**

-The analyzed data are part of our extensive study on neural markers for attentive/inattentive lis- tening in noisy environments using single-trial EEG.1 Involving 23 English-speaking listeners, the 1 study comprised four 5-minute speeches without background noise and three speeches with mul- titalker background noise, covering various topics.
+The analyzed data are part of our extensive study on neural markers for attentive/inattentive lis- tening in noisy environments using single-trial EEG [1].
+Involving 23 English-speaking listeners, the study comprised four 5-minute speeches without background noise and three speeches with mul- titalker background noise, covering various topics.
 Simultaneously, the 64-channel EEG data were continuously recorded during attentive listening.
 All seven speeches addressed different facets of Belgian culture, with participants having minimal prior knowledge.
 After an intermediate inter-